sean-e/mTroll/docs/docs.md

     <Switch number="10" patch="25" secondFunction="immediateToggle" />
     <Switch number="11" patch="32" />
     <Switch number="11" patch="45" secondFunction="auto" />

+<a name="metaPatches"></a><a name="switchCommands"></a>
+## Switch Commands (formerly Meta-Patches)

+*engineMetaPatch is deprecated.
+Use the `command` attribute on `Switch` in a `Bank` instead.
+Every engineMetaPatch `action` can be used as a `command` directly in a Switch (without manually creating a patch and without using a "patch" attribute in the Switch).*

+Switch commands typically affect the control engine state itself rather than affecting an external MIDI device.
+Some commands require parameters passed via additional attributes defined on the `Switch` where the command is defined; see the examples below.

+The `ResetBankPatches` command resets all of the patches in a bank that are currently considered active (without sending any MIDI data out the MIDI port) and clears the switch LEDs (turns off any lit LEDs).
+This is useful for clearing patches like toggle or sequence mode patches, but would not have any effect on momentary mode patches.

+`ResetBankPatches` example:
+`<switch number="15" command="ResetBankPatches" />`

+The `LoadBank` command causes the controller to load another bank.
+This could be used to create a sequence of banks and provides for immediate one switch access to any bank from any bank.

+`LoadBank` example:
+`<switch number="1" label="Load Scenes bank" command="LoadBank" bankName="Axe-Fx Scenes" />`

+The `Backward` and `Forward` commands operate like the history function of a web browser.
+They are unlike Next and Previous in that they remember the order of banks that you have actually loaded.
+The `Backward` and `Forward` commands operate instantly (no confirmation switch press is required).

+`Backward` and `Forward` examples:
+`<switch number="22" command="BankHistoryBackward" />`
+`<switch number="23" command="BankHistoryForward" />`

+The `Recall` command causes the controller to switch back and forth between the currently loaded bank and the previously loaded one; it is similar to 'channel recall' on TV remote controls.
+It can be invoked repeatedly to switch back and forth between two banks (map it to the same switch in multiple banks).
+(This is basically an automatic application of `Backward` and `Forward`.)

+`Recall` example:
+`<switch name="Bank Recall" number="9" command="BankHistoryRecall" />`

+The `LoadNextBank` and `LoadPreviousBank` commands operate like conventional MIDI foot controller bank navigation switches.
+They are unlike Next and Previous in Bank Navigation mode in that operate instantly; no confirmation switch press is required as is during Bank Navigation mode.

+`LoadNextBank` and `LoadPreviousBank` examples:
+`<switch number="25" command="LoadPreviousBank" />`
+`<switch number="26" command="LoadNextBank" />`

+The `ResetExclusiveGroup` command resets all of the patches in an exclusive group that are currently considered active (without sending any MIDI data out the MIDI port) and clears the switch LEDs (turns off any lit LEDs).
+The `activeSwitch` attribute is a switch number from the group that should be set active.

+`ResetExclusiveGroup` example:
+`<switch label="Reset group" number="5" command="ResetExclusiveGroup" activeSwitch="10" />`

+The `SyncAxeFx` command is used in conjunction with an Axe-Fx processor.
+See the [Axe-Fx page](axe.md) for more info.

+`SyncAxeFx` example:
+`<switch name="Sync Up AxeFx Bypass States" number="9" command="SyncAxeFx" />`

+The `EdpShowGlobalState` and `EdpShowLocalState` commands can be used to explicitly query and display Echoplex Digital Pro state without sending a program change.

 <a name="instantAccess"></a>
 ## Instant Access Support